HOW TO CHOOSE BY: AFM TECHNIQUE

 High-resolution in air

-Probes with resonant frequency 50-70 kHz having stable reflective coating
+AFM probes with resonance frequency 50-70 kHz having stable reflective coating

-Probes with resonant frequency 50-70 kHz having chemically inert coating
+AFM probes with resonance frequency 50-70 kHz having chemically inert coating

 Tip shape and radius characterization